Achilles Tendon Problems

 What is the Achilles tendon?

-What are common Achilles tendon problems?
+What are some Achilles tendon problems?

-The two main problems are:
+The two main injuries are:

-- Achilles tendon tear or rupture.
-An Achilles tendon also can partially tear or completely tear (rupture).
+An Achilles tendon also can partly tear or completely tear (rupture).
 A partial tear may cause mild or no symptoms.
 But a complete rupture causes pain and sudden loss of strength and movement.

 What are the symptoms?